realpython/materials/django-hosting-heroku/README.md

 # How to Host Your Django Project on Heroku

-This is a companion project to a tutorial on Real Python.
+This is a companion project to a Real Python tutorial about [Hosting a Django Project on Heroku](https://realpython.com/django-hosting-on-heroku/).
 It's a bare-bones Django project without any views.

 ## Instructions